 Writing due: (Optional) Upload any revision to your TiC draft by 5pm to your Stanford Box folder so your peer review partner can read it

-W 10-26: Working with style, continued; revising the TiC
+W 10-25: Working with style, continued; revising the TiC; Peer review

 - Read through your peer review partners’s TiCs (wait until after 5pm on Tuesday to access their file on Box)

-- Annotate your designated peer review partner’s TiC (each student will annotate only ONE of their partners’ drafts, although they will read through both) and write your peer review memo, using the TiC Peer Review guidelines.
+- Annotate your designated peer review partner’s TiC (each student will annotate only ONE of their partners’ drafts, although they will read through all the essay sfrom their group) and write your peer review memo, using the TiC Peer Review guidelines.
 Bring the annotated drafts with you to class.
 Upload your peer review memo to your peer review partners’ TiC folders on Stanford Box.
 Remember that, as the guidelines point out, you need to write a 200-250 word summary comment for the essay that you annotate.
 Here are the peer review groups and designated annotators for peer review:

 - Go to the blogpost on style and read through it.
 Now, look at your sources and choose a quote (only needs to be 1-3 sentences long) from one source that exemplifies EITHER high, middle, or plain style.
 Reply to the blogpost, quoting from your source, and then identify which level of style it belongs to and why you have categorized it that way (referring to the specific writing strategies at use in the quotation).